This past week I’d discussed some tips for retirees, as CPP enhancements are set to continue into the middle of the 2020s.

 Take advantage of tax-free income

-OAS payments are already tax free, but there is another option for retirees – the Tax-Free Savings Account (TFSA).
+Beyond the options mentioned, there is another option for retirees – the Tax-Free Savings Account (TFSA).

 Whereas the RRSP must be converted for seniors, the TFSA remains the same throughout its life as an investment vehicle, which means that retirees can also use it to churn out tax-free income for years and decades to come.